 Your computer's battery power is dependent upon many factors, including the programs you are running, and peripheral devices attached.
-You can set actions to be taken (e.g. Shut down, Hibernate etc.), and set critical and low battery levels from power plan Change plan settings > Change advanced power settings (see Figure 3 - 3 on page 3 - 6).
+You can set actions to be taken (e.g. Shut down, Hibernate etc.), and set critical and low battery levels from power plan Change plan settings > Change advanced power settings (see Figure 3 - 3 on page 3 - 7).

-Click the battery icon in the notification area to see the current battery level and charge status (you can also click Power & sleep settings to access the Settings menu to quickly adjust power settings).
+Click the battery icon in the notification area to see the current battery level and charge status.
+You can also adjust the Power Slider towards Best battery life or Best performance, or click Battery Settings to quickly adjust battery settings).